|

 And

-he continues: "The Air Tight PC1, which many reviewers are calling
+he continues: "The Air Tight PC1, which many reviewers are

-of speed and resolution.
-Like all things, also in audio it is impossible
+at the expense of speed and resolution.
+Like all things, also in

-to have it all.
-I do know some of this is due to the Air Tight PC1
+audio it is impossible to have it all.
+I do know some of this is

-being 0.6 mV and the Koetsu has 0.2 mV output.
-That probably accounts
+due to the Air Tight PC1 being 0.6 mV and the Koetsu has 0.2 mV

-for the gain and dynamic differences and (of course) increases the
+output.
+That probably accounts for the gain and dynamic differences

-apparent signal to noise ratio in my all tube phono stage.
-Larger
+and (of course) increases the apparent signal to noise ratio in

-input voltage means less gain required from tubes to achieve equal
+my all tube phono stage.
+Larger input voltage means less gain required

-SPLs from my preamp, amps and speakers." |
+from tubes to achieve equal SPLs from my preamp, amps and speakers." |

-related sound properties.
+frequency related sound properties.

 Albert